aliahsan08/RPMS/README.md

 Once this is done, you're ready to run the application!

+NOTE:
+1) A CSV file has been provided which can be used to upload vitals.
+Make sure the CSV files you use only have values as number and commas, they must NOT have any quotation marks (").
-NOTE: To login to the application after running the Main class, the user needs username and passwords.
+2)To login to the application after running the Main class, the user needs username and passwords.
 A few are mentioned as follows to assist the user:

 Patient:
 Username: a_ahsan